EVENTS CALENDAR

 • We strive to minimize our long-term capital and infrastructure costs to improve our sustainability and staffing levels.

-Approximately 60% of our 1500 calls each year are medical in nature.
+We respond to approximately 1500 calls for help each year including medical calls, grass fires, home health assists, and structure fires.
+60% of our calls are medical in nature.
 Our primary response area covers over 121 square miles of both suburban and rural areas including the Prairie Band Casino & Resort and the major facilities of the Prairie Band Nation.
-From grass fires, to medical calls, to structure fires, and Home Health Assists our duties vary every shift.
+Our automatic mutual aid response area covers an additional 200 square miles of the surrounding jurisdictions.
 Our firefighters spend a third of their life on duty helping the community.
-Our motto is “We default to Service” which means no matter what the problem we do our best to help those who call on us.
+Our motto is “We default to service” and no matter what the problem, we do our best to help those who call on us.

 EMT Josh Johnson, Paramedic Kristen Radell, Lt.
 Lance Wishkeno, and Paramedic Paul Juedes at the 2018 Potawatomi Gathering at Prairie Peoples Park on August 7th providing Fire, Rescue, EMS and Public Assist standby services.

 The fire department was founded in 1980 and began providing ambulance service in July of 2000.
 In addition to the emergency medical response provided within the local area, PBPN members or employees who live outside the Reservation boundaries may request the fire department ambulance for medically necessary non-emergency transports to a hospital or in-patient care facility located within the region.
 Ambulance fees for Tribal Members that are not paid by insurance are not charged to the Member.
-The department regularly works with our neighbors at other Jackson County fire departments on fires and medical emergencies.
+We work closely with our neighbors on fires and medical emergencies.
 We participate in an automatic mutual aid agreement with the Hoyt, Mayetta, and Delia Fire Departments.
-All four departments automatically respond together on various fire and emergency incidents.
-This cooperative agreement ensures the closest unit responds immediately and that adequate resources are simultaneously dispatched to calls regardless of jurisdiction.
+All four departments automatically respond together on various fire and emergency incidents within the 321 square miles of southern Jackson County.
+This highly successful cooperative agreement ensures the closest help responds immediately and that emergency responders are simultaneously dispatched to calls regardless of jurisdiction.
 This example of neighbors helping neighbors benefits the entirety of southern Jackson County.

 propane_fire